lcod-team/lcod-kernel-java/README.md

 ```

 The `RunResult` object exposes the execution status, timestamps, metadata, and a helper to serialize the payload as JSON for logging or HTTP responses.

+> Current limitation: the bootstrap registry only exposes `lcod://impl/set@1` and a kernel log helper.
+Upcoming work will register the flow primitives, tooling helpers, and resolver bindings so the Java kernel can run the spec fixtures like the Node/Rust runtimes.